Skip to content

 python -m ipykernel install --user --name python_venv

-Note: depending on the system and environment, you might need to install the "ipykernel" package first.
+Note: Depending on the system and environment, you might need to install the "ipykernel" package first.
 The python_venv that I just created has the ipykernel module.

-Go back to your .ipynb file, change kernel to python_venv from the dropdown menu, and we'll be good to run GPyTorch!
+Go back to your .ipynb file, change the kernel to python_venv from the dropdown menu, and we'll be good to run GPyTorch!

-Approach 2 - Use ssh tunnel
+Approach 2 - Use SSH Tunnel

 On a compute node, follow these steps: 1.
-On the compute node terminal, do
+On the compute node terminal, do:

 module use /soft/modulefiles